Sheffield Development Corporation

 The Sheffield Development Corporation (SDC) was created in 1988 to oversee the urban regeneration of the Lower Don Valley area of Sheffield, South Yorkshire, England.

 History

 The area had been the major industrial region of Sheffield but had gone into decline since the 1960s.
 Huge parts of it were derelict and the city as a whole was suffering from large unemployment.
 The Corporation was established in 1988 and, in common with other development corporations, it was the planning authority for the area during its existence.
-It was wound down in 1997 with development operations ceasing on 1 April 1997 and dissolved on 1 July 1997.

-Key economic indicators
+The most significant development during its time was the Meadowhall Centre, which was Europe's largest shopping centre when it was built in 1991.
+It also brought the Abbey National call centre to the area along with several call centres.
+Sheffield City Airport was also built during this time but proceeded to close in 2008.
+The Victoria Quays at the end of the Don Valley Navigation also received a large investment.
+There was also due to be a four lane link road from junction 34 of the M1 at Meadowhall to the city centre.
+This was abandoned for a more modest improvement of the local roads when the early 1990s recession struck.
+In the end a total of 9 mi of road was improved.